eSlider/qcv/README.txt

 That should install the library under the local directory of your home directory, i.e. $HOME/local.

+Set the LD_LIBRARY_PATH variable so that the qcv library can be found:

+> export LD_LIBRATY_PATH=$HOME/local/lib:$LD_LIBRARY_PATH

 Check the example binaries installed in $HOME/local/bin.

 > cd $HOME/local/bin
 > ./toyClockExample

-and

 > ./checkStereoPair left.pgm right.pgm
+> ./sobelExample pathtoimages/*.png
+> ./imgViewer --cam path1toimages/*.png --cam path2toimages/*.jpg

-You need to provide full paths to the files left.pgm and right.pgm.
+You need to provide valid images as parameters.